-This Chicken Noodle Stir Fry is packed with veggies for a nutrient dense, one-pot meal that is the epitome of AIP comfort food.
-This easy AIP/paleo stir fry is versatile, gluten-free and grain-free, and can easily be made vegan and whole30 compliant.
+This Chicken Noodle Stir Fry is packed with veggies for a hearty, one-pot meal that is the epitome of AIP comfort food.
+This easy AIP/paleo stir fry is versatile, gluten-free and grain-free, and can easily be made vegan.

 Chicken Noodle Stir Fry Recipe